-‘Hotel Rwanda’ inspiration Paul Rusesabagina found guilty of a terrorism-related charges
+‘Hotel Rwanda’ inspiration Paul Rusesabagina found guilty of terrorism-related charges

 “The fairness of the proceedings appears to have been compromised such as to call into question any verdict convicting Mr. Rusesabagina,” the report said.

 On the day that the trial started, Feb.
 17, the first thing that judges did was adjourn for five minutes to allow pictures to be taken.
-The raised a concern that has persisted throughout the trial, the American Bar Association found: “That the trial was more public spectacle than judicial undertaking.”
+This raised a concern that has persisted throughout the trial, the American Bar Association found: “That the trial was more public spectacle than judicial undertaking.”

 Wrong, who recently wrote a book about Kagame’s sanctioning the murder of Patrick Karegeya, a friend turned critic who was once Rwanda’s head of external intelligence, said she sees Rusesabagina’s trial a part of a pattern of Rwanda’s president being unable to “tolerate dissent or challenges.”